boygenius

 ROAS Efficiency

-Google Search campaigns peaked at 18.6x ROAS—ruthlessly efficient capture of high-intent traffic.
-Meta maintained 5.9x floor even with attribution challenges.
-Blended ecosystem ROAS: 6.9x.
+Google Search campaigns delivered exceptional ROAS with ruthlessly efficient capture of high-intent traffic.
+Meta maintained strong performance even with attribution challenges.

 Data Sovereignty Achieved

-Email addresses, phone numbers, and pixel profiles captured during the campaign are now permanent assets—available for 2024 tour retargeting and solo releases at near-zero acquisition cost.
+Email addresses, phone numbers, and pixel profiles captured during the campaign are now permanent assets, which are available for future tour retargeting and solo releases at almost zero acquisition cost.

 Key insight

 The boygenius campaign proves that infrastructure beats transaction.
-By building server-side tracking, schema healing, and fuzzy match attribution, Soundwave delivered a campaign immune to the "Data Crisis"—resilient, efficient, and authentic.
-The Audience Data Lake created during this campaign extends the fan relationship indefinitely.
+By building server-side tracking, schema healing, and fuzzy match attribution, Soundwave delivered a resilient, efficient, and authentic campaign that was immune to the "data crisis."
+The audience data lake created during this campaign extends the artist-fan relationship indefinitely.

 What This Means for Album Campaigns